 The Philadelphia STEM Ecosystem is one of ninety four national and international STEM Ecosystems, supported by the STEM Funders Network and based on a collective impact model.
 It encompasses the rich environment of STEM programming, education, and opportunities throughout Philadelphia.

 Ecosystem Members are stakeholders actively engaged in local STEM education efforts.
-They are part of a diverse and dynamic spectrum of individuals and organizations: schools and school districts, intermediaries and community-based groups, museums and environmental centers, colleges and universities, government agencies, and businesses and corporations.
+They are part of a diverse and dynamic spectrum of individuals and organizations who are engaged in the Philadelphia STEM Ecosystem’s goal of promoting just and equitable access to STEM opportunities for children and youth in the Philadelphia: schools and school districts, intermediaries and community-based groups, museums and environmental centers, colleges and universities, government agencies, and businesses and corporations.

 The Philadelphia STEM Equity Collective: